Microsoft/azure-docs.cs-cz/articles/service-fabric/service-fabric-how-to-unit-test-stateful-services.md

 //promote the first idle secondary to an active secondary PromoteIdleSecondaryToActiveSecondaryAsync();
-//promote idle secodary with replica id 4 to active secondary PromoteIdleSecondaryToActiveSecondaryAsync(4);
+//promote idle secondary with replica id 4 to active secondary PromoteIdleSecondaryToActiveSecondaryAsync(4);

 //add a new replica with randomly assigned replica id and promote it to primary